MatteoMart1994/chart-js-wordpress/README.md

 # chart-js-wordpress
-Repo for Chart.js project to enrich UI of my personal website (inter-alia.it) on Wordpress
+Repo for Chart.js project to enrich UI of my personal website (inter-alia.it) on Wordpress visible at https://inter-alia.it/stats_analysis/